-- A. To ensure that illegal drugs and alcohol do not enter or affect the workplace, the City reserves the right to undertake reasonable searches of all vehicles, containers, lockers, or other items on City property in furtherance of this program.
-Individuals may be requested to display personal property for visual inspection.
-Exception shall be made for officers on duty who must sell, purchase, posses, manufacture, distribute or dispense drugs, or their metabolites or alcohol as part of the work assignment. - B. Searches for the purpose described herein will be conducted only where the City has reasonable suspicion that the employee has violated the City's Drug-Free Workplace Program, and that evidence of such misconduct may be found during the search.- A substance abuse investigation report shall be completed within twenty-four (24) hours after any search conducted pursuant to this sub-section. - C. Preventing a premises/vehicle search or refusing to display personal property for visual inspection pursuant to this section will be grounds for disciplinary action, up to and including dismissal and/or denial of access to City premises. - D. Searches of an employee's personal property will take place only in the employee's presence.
+- 3. consent, in writing, to periodic unannounced testing for a period of up to 60 months after returning to work or completion of any rehabilitation program, whichever is later; and - 4. pass all drug test(s) administered under this program and - 5.
+The employee and the certified bargaining representative, if any, executes and abides by an agreement describing the required conditions. - E. Participation in an employee assistance program or a drug rehabilitation program shall be paid for to the extent authorized under the City's Health insurance plan, whether the particular program is selected by the employee or the City. - 16 XI.
+INVESTIGATION - 17 Α. To ensure that illegal drugs and alcohol do not enter or affect the 18 workplace, the City reserves the right to undertake reasonable searches of 19 20 all vehicles, containers, lockers, or other items on City property in furtherance of this program.
+Individuals may be requested to display 21 personal property for visual inspection.
+Exception shall be made for officers 22 on duty who must sell, purchase, posses, manufacture, distribute or 23 dispense drugs, or their metabolites or alcohol as part of the work 24 assignment.
+25 - B. Searches for the purpose described herein will be conducted only where the City has reasonable suspicion that the employee has violated the City's Drug-Free Workplace Program, and that evidence of such misconduct may be found during the search.
+A substance abuse investigation report shall be completed within twenty-four (24) hours after any search conducted pursuant to this sub-section. - C. Preventing a premises/vehicle search or refusing to display personal property for visual inspection pursuant to this section will be grounds for disciplinary action, up to and including dismissal and/or denial of access to City premises. - D. Searches of an employee's personal property will take place only in the employee's presence.
 All searches under this program will occur with the utmost discretion and consideration for the employee involved. - E. Individuals may be required to empty their pockets, but under no circumstances will an employee be required to remove articles of clothing or be physically searched except by law enforcement personnel having lawful authority to do so.

-F. Because the City's primary concern is for the safety of its employees, the public and their working environment, the City will not normally seek prosecution in matters involving mere possession of illegal substances discovered solely as a result of a reasonable search under this section.
-However, the City will turn over all confiscated drugs and drug paraphernalia to the proper law enforcement authorities.
-Further, the City reserves the right to cooperate with or enlist the services of proper law enforcement authorities in the course of any investigation.
+- F. Because the City's primary concern is for the safety of its employees, the 1 public and their working environment, the City will not normally seek 2 prosecution in matters involving mere possession of illegal substances 3 discovered solely as a result of a reasonable search under this section.
+4 However, the City will turn over all confiscated drugs and drug 5 paraphernalia to the proper law enforcement authorities.
+Further, the City 6 7 reserves the right to cooperate with or enlist the services of proper law 8 enforcement authorities in the course of any investigation.

-XII.
+- 10 XII.
 ARREST FOR DRUG-RELATED CRIME

+- 11